techlead-shootorder/automation/packages/docs/pages/build-integrations/auth.md

 We have defined two fields for the auth.

 - The `apiKey` field will be used to authenticate the requests to the cat API.
-- The `screenName` field will be used to identify the connection on the Automatisch UI.
+- The `screenName` field will be used to identify the connection on the automatisch UI.

 :::warning
 You have to add a screen name field in case there is no API endpoint where you can get the username or any other information about the user that you can use as a screen name.
 Some of the APIs have an endpoint for this purpose like `/me` or `/users/me`, but in our example, the cat API doesn't have such an endpoint.